amir-ben-shimol/cnb/README.md

 <hr />

-# 🚀 Create New Branch & Lint Branch Names
+# 🚀 Create New Branch

 ✨ **cnb** is a simple and customizable CLI tool that helps you create Git branches following naming conventions, and validates (lints) branch names to ensure they follow the configured conventions.